Terms and Conditions

 8.1 The booking of international shipments via sea / air / rail is done directly between the network partner and the booking agent – without the involvement of SRTS Europe.

-8.2 SRTS Europe forwards the network partner's enquiry to the value-added service providers which submit to SRTS Europe a binding offer in writing based on the information provided by the network partner.
+8.2 SRTS Europe forwards the network partner’s enquiry to the value-added service providers which submit to SRTS Europe a binding offer in writing based on the information provided by the network partner.
 SRTS Europe forwards the offer(s) of the value-added service provider(s) to the network partner who selects the most appropriate offer and contracts the value-added service provider on his own behalf and at his own cost.
-In any case, the agreement shall be concluded with regard to the respective services between the network partner and the commissioned value-added service provider.
+In any case, the agreement shall be concluded with regard to the respective services between the network partner and the commissioned value-added service provider or incoming forwarder, respectively.

 9.1 As agreed, SRTS Europe shall be compensated by the value-added service providers for procuring orders among the network partners.
 The network partner does not have to pay a fee for the services rendered by SRTS Europe.

 9.2 Orders placed by the network partner and performed by the booking agent and the value-added service providers shall be invoiced based on the agreed conditions.
 Invoicing of services rendered by contracted companies and value-added service providers shall regularly be done by the incoming forwarder or directly between the network partner and his contractual partner.

 10.1 Liability on the part of SRTS Europe, its staff and auxiliary persons for any damage incurred by the network under or in relation to this agreement shall be excluded for cases of simple carelessness.

 10.2 The contractual partners and SRTS Europe further agree to mutually exclude liability for so-called indirect damages, such as unrealised profit, fruitless expenditures, production downtimes or production disruptions, etc., even in cases of gross negligence.